-At DMU Enhancing Learning through Technology (ELT) demonstrates a shift in our understanding and recognition of the role technology has in learning over the past years.
+At DMU our approach to Digital Learning and Teaching demonstrates a shift in our understanding and recognition of the role technology has in learning over the past years.
 Widely referred to as e-learning and TEL (Technology Enhanced Learning) principally this still refers to using online and other digital technologies for teaching, learning and assessment

 For the benefit of those new to ELT, JISC’s definition of e-learning still provides a useful reference point: